Busting Seven Common Myths About Multi-Year Guarantee Annuities

 Penalty-free withdrawals allow up to 10% of the annuity value at the beginning of the year to be withdrawn annually, free of surrender charges.
 Any withdrawals, including interest-only withdrawals, will reduce the amount of interest credited to your contract.
 Withdrawals of earnings are subject to income tax.
 A 10% IRS penalty may be imposed for withdrawals before age 59½.

 Surrender charges may apply if withdrawals exceed the annual penalty-free withdrawal limit.
-Waivers for Confinement, Terminal Illness, and Disability may allow access to money without any surrender charges, any applicable market value adjustments, or excess interest deduction.
+Waivers for Confinement, Terminal Illness, and Disability may allow access to money without any surrender charges, any applicable market value adjustments, or excess interest deductions.
 Terminal and Confinement Waivers are not available in California.